zamd/slack-guide-bot/README.md

 # Configuration

-When running local craete following config vars .env file.
+When running locally, create following config in .env file.
 For Heroku add these as config vars.

 ```
 SLACK_SIGNING_SECRET=6fa2069990eb365a4a8